alterisian/mep_email_scraper/README.md

 date: "06 marec 2016"
 output: html_document
 ---

+The following script will try to scape a list of MEPs for their e-mails found at [this address](http://www.europarl.europa.eu/meps/en/full-list.html?filter=all&leg=).

 For this method to work, in addition to what is loaded in the script below, you will need to have [PhantomJS](http://phantomjs.org/) installed and in your PATH or somehow visible to the `system()` call.

 This list was scraped in March 2016 and the file is available in the repository `<> Code`.
 If you need to update it, feel free to scrape it again.